MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomsafearray-class.md

 Riferimento a un oggetto `CComSafeArray`.

 *psaSrc*<br/>
-Un puntatore a un `SAFEARRAY` oggetto.
+Puntatore a un oggetto `SAFEARRAY` .

 ### <a name="return-value"></a>Valore restituito